George Pearson (doctor)

 George Pearson.
 From the sketch belonging to St George's Hospital, via 'The Gentleman's Magazine', 1829.

-George Pearson FRS (1751–1828) was a British physician, chemist and early advocate of Jenner's cowpox vaccination.
+George Pearson FRS (1751–1828) was a British medical doctor, chemist and early advocate of Jenner's cowpox vaccination.

 Davies Gilbert, who was then President of the Royal Society, began his 1829 memoir (written anonymously) of Dr. Pearson thus:

 'THIS eminent physician, celebrated chemist, and amiable though singular individual has, at an advanced age, fallen under the stroke of his ancient but indomitable enemy.'